Hotel Impala

 Associated Files:

 This is a 2-story domestic building in the Mediterranean Revival style built in 1931.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is reinforced concrete.
 Exterior walls are stucco.
 The building has a center gable roof.
 Windows are replacement aluminum casements.
 There is a single-story, full-span open porch characterized by an integrated (under the main) roof with rectangular stuccoed posts.
 Recessed full-span porch along the east elevation; Raised one step from ground level; Coral stone flooring; Rectangular rough-stuccoed columns with two low-relief horizontal bands delimit porch space; Simple wrought-iron railing between low rough-stuccoed posts.
 Primary entryway is centered on east elevation porch; Large glass double-door framed in dark wood stretches nearly the entire height of the porch.
 There is a two-story, rear, extension addition.
 40' x 63' x 25' addition of eight unit apartment building (Gene E. Bayliss, architect(.

 * Date source: Miami-Dade County Property Appraiser